gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 scale based on experiences working with correlations follows, but this varies between fields and types of research and variables measured.
 It depends on the levels of correlation researchers become used to obtaining, so can even vary within fields.
-Use this scale until you develop your own experience:
+Use this scale for the discussing the strength of the linear relationship until you develop your own experience with typical results in a particular field and what is expected:

 * $\left|\boldsymbol{r}\right|<0.3$: weak linear relationship,